eventql/eventql/doc/internals/replication.md

         - If no, push the segment to the partition leader
           - If the offer was declined with SEGMENT_EXISTS, add R to the acked_servers list for S
-          - If the offer was declined with OVERLOADED or INVALID, retry later
+          - If the offer was declined with OVERLOADED, INVALID or INFLIGHT abort and retry later
           - If the offer was accepted, add R to the acked_servers list for S
           - If an error occurs, abort and retry later

 Upon receiving a segment from another node, execute this procedure:

+    - Check if we are already receiving more than MAX_REPL_INCOMING_SEGMENTS segments simultaneously
+      - If yes, decline with OVERLOADED and abort

+    - Check if we are simultaneously receiving a segment with the same ID
+      - If yes, decline with INFLIGHT and abort

     - Check if we are the leader for this partition
       - If yes, check if the segments base_segment_id equals the local root